Wikstroemia sandwicensis

 According to Ka‘aiakamanu & Akina [1922], ‘ākia, mixed with several other plant parts, was used as a laxative or to treat asthma.

-For the reader interested in the many ancient Hawaiian uses of ‘ākia, Medeiros et al. [1998] provides an extensive review along with a more comprehensive list of ethnobotanical and historical sources than I present here.
+For the reader interested in the many ancient Hawaiian uses of ‘ākia, Medeiros et al. [1998] provide an extensive review along with a more comprehensive list of ethnobotanical and historical sources than I present here.

 Modern